calba5141114/premo/README.md

 # Important
 Everything has to be done in the same instance in order to avoid raising suspicions from the supreme website.
+- We can skip the a lot of steps by simply entering the http://www.supremenewyork.com/shop